 The following endorsement programs have been established at UNK:

-Applications for all teaching and administrative certificates are filed through the office of KASE.
+Applications for all teaching and administrative certificates are filed through the Educator Certification Office.
 The institutional recommendation for certification and/or endorsement is based on admission to and successful completion of the respective programs.